RagTag-Dev-Team/RightStudio/docs/docs/guide/development/folder-structure.md

 ## @core folder

-`src/@core` folder is the core of our template which contains core components, contexts, hooks, styles, etc where you should not make any change but override them with the help of our docs in case of any changes required in core files.
+`src/@core` folder is the core of our template which contains core components, contexts, hooks, styles, etc. where you should not make any change but override them with the help of our docs in case of any changes required in core files.

 `src/@core` folder isn't meant to get modified.
-When you will update our template replacing this `src/@core` folder will hopefully update the template with minimum changes.
+When you will update our template, replacing the `src/@core` folder will hopefully update the template with minimum changes.

 :::warning Heads Up
 If you want to customize components, utilize the `src/components` folder, which is specifically intended for such modifications and provides a safer avenue for personalization without impacting the core structure of the template.